 P.S.
 I am grateful for a gift of any amount that you can contribute to help our learners gain the literacy skills needed to strengthen our community’s workforce.
 You can use LCNV’s secure online giving portal at https://www.lcnv.org/donate.

-Tags: a big thank you, alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Children, Children's Books, community, family, Family Learning, friends, give, giving, Holiday Party, Holiday Potluck Party, Joe's Pizza, Joe's Place Pizza and Pasta, LCNV, LCVN Holiday, literacy council, literacy council of northern virginia, Single Volunteers, Single Volunteers of DC, student stories, students, thank you!, Volunteer, volunteers, Writing
+Tags: a big thank you, alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Children, Children's Books, community, family, Family Learning, friends, give, giving, Holiday Party, Holiday Potluck Party, Joe's Pizza, Joe's Place Pizza and Pasta, LCNV, LCVN Holiday, literacy council, literacy council of northern virginia, Single Volunteers, Single Volunteers of DC, students, thank you!, Volunteer, volunteers, Writing

 LCNV held its annual Holiday Potluck Party this past December 6, 2011.
 Over 250 staff, students, and supporters came together in the spirit of the holiday season, and shared a meal and conversation.